Polytechnic Institute of Paris: History

 On September 15, 2020, the Institute co-founded with HEC Paris the artificial intelligence research center Hi!
 PARIS.

+On July 15, 2024, the École des ponts ParisTech joined the Institute.

+The 2025 AI Action Summit in Paris was preceded by AI Action Week presentations, launched with IP Paris hosting a conference on "transformations brought by artificial intelligence for science and societies" on February 6 and 7, with support from the Hi!
+PARIS research center.

 Organisation

 Grandes écoles

-The Polytechnic Institute of Paris comprises five grandes écoles:
+The Polytechnic Institute of Paris comprises six grandes écoles: